dougalcom/orphanage/README.md

 # orphanage
-Finds web assets that are orphaned (not being used on HTML pages).
+Finds web assets on a web server that are orphaned (not being used on HTML pages).
 Works with Microsoft IIS environments.
 Written in Python.